SomeWeekendReading/someweekendreading.github.io/_posts/2022-08-05-covid-unemployment.md

 ## The Weekend Conclusion

 I am a grumpy old man, of firmly liberal beliefs.
+Also, only very lightly informed on the subject of economics, so my opinions here are more of the knee-jerk variety that anything well thought out.

-Pehaps you noticed that already, though.
+Perhaps you noticed that already, though.

 ---